ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/setting-up-default-database.dotnet.markdown

 ## Remarks

-{NOTE By default value of `Database` property in `DocumentStore` is `null` which means that in any actions that need a databae name we will have to specify the database./}
+{NOTE By default value of `Database` property in `DocumentStore` is `null` which means that in any actions that need a database name we will have to specify the database./}

 ## Related Articles